eastonYi/eastonCode/README.md

 Consider that not all encoders and  decoders need the embedding, such as ASR only need decoder embedding and CTC need neither embedding.
 So we control whether to create it by `en(de)coder.size_embedding`.

 ## CTC Models
-it uses the encoder folder
+it uses the encoder folder.
+The most recommand model to be a baseline for its simplicity, high efficient and performance.

 ## RNA Model
 it has the encoder-decoder framwork but use the ctc loss.